François Vivier Naval ArchitectGo to French

 The cockpit is self-draining for safety.

 To be trailerable, the boat needs to be light, keeping a minimum ballast for stability.
-That why Meaban is built on and « egg box » structure, with longitudinal and transverse bulkheads made of 10 mm marine grade plywood.
-These are covered with 15 mm thick strip planks, and a thin layer of glass-epoxy.
-Alternatively, planking may also be made of cold molded plywood.
-This version is easier to build and lighter.
+That why Meaban is built on an "egg box" structure, with longitudinal and transverse bulkheads made of 10 mm marine grade plywood.
+The bottom planking is a developed plywood panel.
+The side planking is cold molded with 4 mm vertical strips of plywood over longitudinal stringers.
+The planking is lightly sheathed.
+Alternatively, Meaban may be strip planked.

-Meaban is proposed with a gaff sloop rig but a Marconi rig is also possible if preferred.
+Meaban is proposed with a gaff sloop rig but a bermudian rig is also possible if preferred.

 The first Meaban, made by home builder Thierry Fouchier, was launched in the Basque country in April 2006.
 The boat performs very well and gives full satisfaction to his owner, both in term of speed and sea-keeping.